Semantic Mapper

 • If you have previously explored events using the mentioned steps, click Map This to set the rules automatically.

-When setting the tag value, you have several conditions and rule options available, including "contains", "not contains", "equals", and "not equals", as well as "or" and "and" rules.
+When setting the tag value, you have several conditions and rule options available, including "contains", "not contains", "equals", "not equals", "is empty", and "is not empty", as well as "or" and "and" rules.

 Example: